Guest Speakers

 Image of Brian Megali presenting on demand growth and resource adequacyBrian Megali presenting on Demand Growth and Resource Adequacy

-Upon returning from break, David Eady, a Director of Industry Management at the Ray C. Anderson Center for Sustainable Business at the Georgia Institute of Technology, joined the class.
+Upon returning from break, David Eady, a Director of Industry Engagement at the Ray C. Anderson Center for Sustainable Business at the Georgia Institute of Technology, joined the class.
 During his presentation, he explained that sustainability is about a future where people and nature thrive together.
-He also discussed how sustainability reporting has evolved, changed, and been adopted over the past couple of years to display that the field is incredibly dynamic.
-He closed by discussing the necessity for partnerships in the sustainability field to solve issues.
+He closed by discussing the necessity for partnerships in the sustainability field to solve global issues.

 In mid-March Gabriella de la Vera visited class via Zoom.
 She discussed her role as a Sustainability Consultant in Wellness at the Sustainable Investment Group.
 In her role, she helps to certify buildings for corporations and works largely with implementing green buildings.
 Some certifications that she has worked with are LEED and Fitwel.
 She helped to explain how these work and how a corporation can work to develop a construction plan which prioritizes the same concerns, such as energy auditing, as these certifications.
 She also emphasized the necessity of soft-skills, such as communication.